-Working out with your dog is a popular way to ensure its proper development and growth.
-This is specifically true for large dogs like the German shepherd, who needs regular exercise to release the energy that builds up in their bodies.
+Actually, working out with your dog is a popular way to ensure their proper development and growth.
+This is specifically true for large dogs like the German shepherd, that need regular exercise to release the energy that builds up in their bodies.

 In this blog, we will talk about the health benefits of exercising with your loyal companion.
 We will also tell you some effective exercises you can do with your dog on a daily basis to stay fit all year long.

 One of the most common problems amongst dogs (especially adult dogs) is obesity, which occurs because of a lack of physical exercise.
 Many large breed dogs are susceptible to gaining extra weight.
 As a result, they suffer from joint pain, muscle sores, hip dysplasia, and even arthritis.